voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 While creating a new loyalty campaign with the dashboard, you can tap into existing discount coupons and gift cards or you can create a new one on the fly.

-With the API, you can create a reward object with a dedicated [endpoint](https://docs.voucherify.io/reference#the-reward-object).
-This is how you define a reward by matching a specific campaign.
+With the API, you can first create a reward object with a dedicated [endpoint](ref:create-reward) and then you can assign it to a specific campaign using another dedicated [endpoint](ref:create-reward-assignment).

 ```json